 To register under the scheme you will need to take the following steps:

 |1||Obtain a VAT1 registration form|

-If your registration is approved HM Revenue and Customs (HMRC) will send you your VAT registration number.
+If your registration is approved HMRC will send you your VAT registration number.
 We’ll also tell you your effective date of registration which will normally be the date the completed D form was received at Weatherbys.

 2.2 Legal entity

 Only the owner of a racehorse registered at Weatherbys may register for VAT under the scheme.
 The registered owner can be a sole proprietor, partnership or limited company.
 If you own a part share in a racehorse you can register for VAT if you own at least 50%, otherwise you can only register as a partnership with the other part share owners.
-You can find information about the registration arrangements for racing clubs and similar organisations in Section 7 of this notice.
+You can find information about the registration arrangements for racing clubs and similar organisations in section 7.

 You may already be registered for VAT under the normal VAT registration rules for business activities connected with bloodstock.
 And your racehorse owning activities may also form part of that business for example if you’re a: